cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     FeedIterator<Food> queryB = container.GetItemQueryIterator<Food>(sqlB, requestOptions: new QueryRequestOptions{MaxConcurrency = 5, MaxItemCount = 100});
     ```

-    > Take note of the differences in this call to `GetItemQueryIterator()` as compared to the previous section. **MaxConcurrency** is set to `5`.
-MaxConcurrency Sets the maximum number of simultaneous network connections to the container's partitions.
-If you set this property to -1, the SDK manages the degree of parallelism.
-If the MaxConcurrency set to 0, there is a single network connection to the container's partitions.
-MaxItemCount trades query latency versus client-side memory utilization.
-If this option is omitted or to set to -1, the SDK manages the number of items buffered during parallel query execution.
-We are limiting the **MaxItemCount** to `100` items.
-This will result in paging if there are more than 100 items that match the query.
+    > Take note of the differences in this call to `GetItemQueryIterator()` as compared to the previous section.

 4. Add the following lines of code to page through the results of this query using a while loop.

     ```csharp